promerpr/scanstatistics/cran-comments.md

 This release fixes two warnings in the most recent CRAN package checks:

 * Update EBZIPscan.h to remove a warning when using r-devel on Linux systems.
-* Remove test-pgumbel to remove a warning when using windows-oldrelease.
+* Remove test-pgumbel.R to remove a warning when using windows-oldrelease.

 ## Test environments